wasiejen/Free-Snap-Tap/README.md

    ```bash
    ./snap-tap.bat
    ```
-  or by directly klicking the snap-tap.bat file.
+  or by directly clicking/executing the snap-tap.bat file.

 ## Configuration
 You can define Tap Groupings in the Python file under the # Tap Groups section.
 Add or remove lists with the keys as characters.